thlib/go-timezone-local/README.md

 It should print the go runtime timezone.

-For developers of github.com/thlib/go-timezone-local/tzlocal, updating the list of time zones in windows
+For contributors to update the list of time zones on windows
 -----

 Clone github.com/thlib/go-timezone-local